yuliskov/SmartTube/README.md

 > SponsorBlock is an open-source crowdsourced browser extension and open API for **skipping sponsor segments** in YouTube videos. [...] the extension automatically skips sponsors **it knows about** using a privacy preserving query system.
 It also supports skipping **other categories**, such as intros, outros and reminders to subscribe [and non-music parts in music videos].

 You can select which categories you want to skip in the settings.
 Unlike the browser addon, in SmartTubeNext you cannot submit new segments (TVs and TV remotes aren't great devices for such precise operations).
+Note that SponsorBlock is a free and voluntary project based on user submissions, so don't expect it to 100% work every time.
+Sometimes, sponsor segments are not yet submitted to the database, sometimes the SponsorBlock servers are offline/overloaded.

 ### Casting